13 Types of Plywood: Grades & Prices for Your New Project

 Each of the wood veneers is made from tropical hardwoods like Douglas fir or western larch, which are the highest quality woods, having a very tiny core gap, which reduces the chance of water being trapped in the plywood and hence, providing a stable and solid glue bond.

 The marine plywood is varnished with an exterior water-resistant glue that helps to repel water, allowing it to withstand moderate water and moisture, but not entirely waterproof.
+You can finish the job by waterproofing plywood with polyurethane if you desire.

 For plywood to be marine plywood, it must not have any knotholes in the plies and it must use a high-performing, water-resistant glue between the plies.
 This will ensure that the glue won't stop working even if the wood becomes wet or damp.